Immuno-oncology focuses on harnessing the body’s immune system to mount an immune response against cancer.

-- cancer stem cells
+- Immunotherapy-resistant cells

-- tumor immunotolerance
+- Novel tumor antigen classes

 We are committed to delivering on the promise of immuno-oncology by combining creative thinking with strong research and clinical excellence, and, most importantly, by keeping patient needs at the heart of our efforts

 The current immuno-oncology portfolio comprises therapeutic candidates in early clinical development and a pipeline of preclinical molecules.
 Lead investigational candidates in clinical development include:

 Avelumab (also known as MSB0010718C) is an investigational fully human anti-PD-L1 IgG1 monoclonal antibody.
 By inhibiting PD-L1 interactions, avelumab is thought to enable the activation of T-cells and the adaptive immune system.
 By retaining a native Fc-region, avelumab is thought to potentially engage the innate immune system and induce antibody-dependent cell-mediated cytotoxicity (ADCC).